Guidelines for Helping Grieving Children

 Guilt and Regrets

-Some children have regrets about negative aspects of the relationship with the deceased or regrets about things that did not happen or were not said prior to the death.
+Some children have regrets about certain aspects of their relationship with the person who has died.
+They might regret things that did not happen or were not said while they had the time.
 Examples might be: “I never told my mother I loved her,” “I lied to my father and never told him the truth,” “I was mad at my mom the day she died,” “I didn’t have a chance to say goodbye.”

-It is important to help a fearful child identify what they are afraid of specifically, and then to address each fear individually.
+It is important to help fearful children identify specifically what scares them, and then to address each fear individually.
 Children who are fearful generally need repetitive reassurance that they will be OK.
-It is also important that a parent or other significant adult spend alone and focused time with the grieving child, reassuring them that they are special and loved.
+A parent or other significant adult should spend alone time and focused time with a grieving child, reassuring them that they are special and loved.

-- Both of Anwar’s siblings had been killed in an automobile accident.
+Both of Anwar’s siblings had been killed in an automobile accident.
 Anwar was terrified of riding in a car for months after their death, and was also afraid that someone else close to him would die.
 His parents and family provided a great deal of love and support during this time.
 His father decided to help him confront his fear of riding in the car by taking incremental steps.
-First they sat in the car for a long time as Anwar expressed sorrow about his loss and his anger at the driver that hit the car.
-Later, his father backed out of the driveway reassuring Anwar that he was safe.
-The next day he drove down the street assuring Anwar about how accomplished a driver he was.
+First they sat in the car for a long time as Anwar expressed sorrow about his loss and anger at the driver who caused the accident.
+Later, his father backed out of the driveway, reassuring Anwar that he was safe.
+The next day he drove down the street, assuring Anwar about how accomplished a passenger he was.
 Soon Anwar was able to ride in a car again without fear.

-When a grieving child routinely has physical complaints like headaches and stomachaches, it is sometimes helpful to ask what other feelings he/she may be having.
-They may not disclose their emotions right away, but they may begin to make their own connection between their physical and emotional concerns.
+Grief can manifest itself physically in children, perhaps as headaches or stomach aches.
+When a grieving child routinely complains of physical symptoms, gently ask what other feelings he/she may be having.
+Even if children do not disclose their emotions right away, they might begin to make the connection between emotions and how their body is reacting.

-If the physical complaints mirror those of the deceased, it is helpful to remind the child why the death happened.
-A visit to the pediatrician may also be advised, so the child can hear reassurance from the doctor that nothing is wrong.
+If a child's physical complaints mirror those of the deceased, remind the child in words he or she can understand why the death happened.
+A visit to the pediatrician may also be advised, so the child can be reassured by a doctor that nothing is wrong.

-- Jose complained of headaches for weeks after his father’s death.
+Jose complained of headaches for weeks after his father’s death.
 He was the oldest son and felt he had to be “strong” for his other siblings and for his mother, so he expressed very little emotion.
 Two months after his father’s death, his uncle asked Jose if he wanted to visit the cemetery.
-When they approached the grave Jose began to cry when they came to the grave.
+When they approached the grave Jose began to cry as they approached the grave.
 He and his uncle spent several hours while Jose talked to his father and reminisced with his uncle.
 After that, Jose no longer complained of headaches.

-Parents naturally love their children and children depend upon parents for survival and stability.
-Silverman believes that what a child experiences as lost along with the death, how they talk about their deceased parent or significant adult, and how they understand his or her place in their lives can be even more critical than age-specific understanding of death.[v]
-The death of a parent or significant adult seems to be more difficult if the death was sudden OR if the child lacks a solid replacement figure. [vi]
+The death of a parent is particularly hard for a child, because children depend upon parents for survival and stability.
+Phyllis Silverman believes that a child's deeply felt loss, how they talk about their deceased parent or significant adult, and the deceased parent's place in their life can be even more critical than their age-specific understanding of death.[v]
+A parent's death can also be more difficult if it was sudden OR if the child lacks a solid replacement figure. [vi]

 Some children fantasize that their parent will return; others wish to die so they can be reunited with their deceased parent.
 Usually this is a fleeting desire rather than true suicidal ideation.
-The child should, however, be questioned more deeply, and an investigation made as to whether they do have a specific plan and means available to carry out their wishes.
+The child should, however, be questioned more deeply to explore whether they have a specific plan or means available to carry out their wishes.

 Some bereaved children idealize the parent or significant adult as a way to keep pleasant, comforting memories alive.
-This can be adaptive unless it gets in the way of the child expressing angry feelings toward the parent for leaving him/her or for any “unfinished business” in the relationship.
-It is important that the surviving parent allow the idealization of the deceased parent, but also reassure the child how much the surviving parent loves, cares and supports him/her.
+This can be helpful unless it gets in the way of the child expressing angry feelings or confronting “unfinished business” in the relationship.
+The surviving parent should allow the idealization of the deceased parent and reassure the child of his or her love, care and support.